Things to Do in Montreal : May Festivals and Events 2022

 Get your party shoes out and join the salsa festival.
-Watch both Canadian and international greats or learn to salsa for yourself.
+Watch both Canadian and international greats or learn to salsa for yourself with world-class instructors.
+The Lengaia Salsa Brava provides music.
 Check out the competition, watch nightly shows, or take workshops.
 Partners not required.
 For those interested, click HERE.

 Rage like your punk heart has always wanted to.
 The Pouzza festival is all about the loud, the screechy, the noisy, the rebellious, the fun.
 The outdoor shows are free.
-Headliners include Against Me!, Andrew W.K., Strung Out, and The Planet Smashers.
+Headliners include Propaghandi, Good Riddance, Cloud Nothings, Yesterday’s Ring, Tim Barry, Belvedere, and Chixdiggit.
 Tickets for all are HERE.

 Parc Olympique, Esplanade

 Trippie Redd and Tory Lanez headline at this festival of rap, hip hop, and R&B. For info on tickets and more, click HERE.

 May 22 – October 2, 2022

 Everyone’s favorite outdoor dance party rages on every Sunday and a few other days here and there in conjunction with major summer events.
 Enjoy local and international DJs mixing beats on stage.
 This year the Boiler Room makes an appearance as well.
 Season tickets are available and student tickets are a merciful $100.
 Information HERE.

 Dance, theatre, opera, and performing arts from around the world come to Montreal along with a few art exhibitions and musical pieces.
 Most pieces only show for a few days, but are usually high quality and thought-provoking.
 Tickets HERE.